Information for hosts

 You will be unable to claim a ‘thank you payment’ until this form has been completed alongside all other required checks.

-As per the Homes for Ukraine: Ukraine Permission Extension scheme - guidance for sponsors (GOV.UK) published on 21/01/25, all thank you payments will be paid at a flat rate of £350 per month, per property with effect from 1 April 2025.
+As per the Homes for Ukraine: Ukraine Permission Extension scheme - guidance for sponsors (GOV.UK) published on 21 January 2025, all thank you payments will be paid at a flat rate of £350 per month, per property with effect from Wednesday 1 April 2025.

 This includes thank you payments to hosts where the guest is on the Homes for Ukraine (HFU) scheme or Ukrainian Permission Extension (UPE) scheme.

-To recognise the commitment and dedication of our hosts, Nottinghamshire County Council has chosen to uplift the £350 payment made by the Government between 01 April 2025 and 31 March 2026.
+To recognise the commitment and dedication of our hosts, Nottinghamshire County Council has chosen to uplift the £350 payment made by the Government between Wednesday 1 April 2026 and 31 March 2027.
 This is a discretionary increase to the existing ‘thank you payment’ and includes two parts:

-If your guest has been in the UK 12 months or longer, your £350 payment will be uplifted to £500 per month.
-You will receive an extra £75 per person, per month 'Cost of Living' payment.
+• If your guest has been in the UK 12 months or longer, your £350 payment will be uplifted to £500 per month.
 The £500 uplift will take effect in the payment month 1 year from guest arrival date.

+• You will receive an extra £75 per person, per month 'Cost of Living' payment.
 The 'Cost of Living' payment is paid regardless of days spent hosting in the first or last month.

-Requirement of Guest(s) absence notifications
+Requirement of guest(s) absence notifications

-You must let the County Council know of any changes in your hosting arrangements.
+You must let the county council know of any changes in your hosting arrangements.
 This includes any guest absences longer than 28 days from your property, as this will affect your 'Cost of Living Payment'.
-If you do not let the Council know of these changes you may be overpaid.
+If you do not let the council know of these changes you may be overpaid.
 Any overpayments will need to be returned.
 All hosts must let us know of any guest absences by emailing homesforukraine@nottscc.gov.uk

 It is your duty as a host to understand your guests' occupancy of your property and report any changes accordingly.